Skip to main content

 Learn

-The program should have written policies to address how the staff members communicates with children, families, and one another.
+The program should have written policies to address how the staff members communicate with children, families, and one another.
 The program mission or foundation must be explicitly stated.
-As a manager, you will oversee the written program policies.
-These policies should be made available in the parent handbook and the staff handbook.
+As a Program Manager, you will oversee the written program policies.
+These policies should be made available in the family handbook and the staff handbook.
 A focus on relationship-based care and a positive learning community should be evident in your program policies and practices.
 All program policies should reflect your beliefs about treating each person with respect and care.
 You serve as an example and must uphold the program’s policies in your daily interactions with staff.

 • Written roles and responsibilities for specific jobs